alpsteam/autonomous-labs/docs/lab-1.md

 ---
 layout: default
-title: Lab 1 Microservices
+title: Lab 1
 ---

-# Lab 1 Microservices
+# Lab 1

 > First we can provide a very short description with the purpose of the lab, like this: